Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Methods

 \subsection{Classical Approaches}

-Here we describe three classical algorithms for solving the BPSP that are used as points of comparison in our analyses: greedy heuristic, recursive greedy heuristic, and NumPy minimum eigensolver.
+Here we describe three classical algorithms for solving the BPSP that are used as points of comparison in our analyses: greedy heuristic, recursive greedy heuristic, and exhaustive search.
 We use the following problem instance as an example to help describe them.